This page will be regularly updated with information about coronavirus-related measures and restrictions at the Law School.

 Early Interview Week

 - The Law School’s Judicial Clerkship Office is fully operational and assisting students with clerkship applications.
-For judges who request paper applications by regular mail, we will likely send emails instead.
+For judges who request paper applications by regular mail, we generally will be sending emails instead.

 - Personal Considerations